TagStudioDev/TagStudio/docs/library/library_search.md

 ## Tags

 [Tag](#tags) search is the default mode of file entry search in TagStudio.
 No keyword prefix is required, however using `tag:` will also work.
-The tag search attempts to match tag [names](tag.md#name), [shorthands](tag.md#shorthand), [aliases](tag.md#aliases), as well as allows for tags to [substitute](tag.md#intuition-via-substitution) in for any of their [parent tags](tag.md#parent-tags).
+The tag search attempts to match tag [names](./tag.md#name), [shorthands](./tag.md#shorthand), [aliases](./tag.md#aliases), as well as allows for tags to [substitute](./tag.md#intuition-via-substitution) in for any of their [parent tags](./tag.md#parent-tags).

-You may also see the `tag_id:` prefix keyword show up with using the right-click "Search for Tag" option on tags.
+You may also see the `tag_id:` prefix keyword show up when using the right-click "Search for Tag" option on tags.
 This is meant for internal use, and eventually will not be displayed or accessible to the user.

 ## Fields

-_[Field](field.md) search is currently not in the program, however is coming in a future version._
+_[Field](./field.md) search is currently not in the program, however is coming in a future version._

 ## File Entry Search